rangl-labs/netzerotc/evaluation/README.md

-# Challenge reference

 ## Getting started

-Create the `evaluation_config.zip` file, ready of upload as a challenge to EvalAI.
+Create the `evaluation_config.zip` file, ready for upload as a challenge to EvalAI.

 ```
 ./run.sh